 The Merry Maidens

-One of the many stone circles surviving in this part of Cornwall that hasn’t experienced such intensive agricultural practices as other parts of the country, yet still many were lost through field clearances – the Merry Maidens was preserved on the express orders of Lord Falmouth to his tenants who forbade them to cultivate the ground.
-The Merry Maidens it is thought to be the finest surviving circle dating from the Late Stone age to Mid-bronze age with a perfect circle of nineteen stones.
+One of the many stone circles surviving in this part of Cornwall, a county that hasn’t experienced such intensive agricultural practices as other parts of the country.
+Yet still many stone circles were lost through field clearances.
+The Merry Maidens was preserved on the express orders of Lord Falmouth to his tenants, when he forbade them to cultivate the ground.
+The Merry Maidens it is thought to be the finest surviving circle dating from the Late Stone age to Mid-bronze age, with a perfect circle of nineteen stones.

 To continue the tour and back to the sea taking the sharp turn down to

-A less difficult turn is just beside the Penberth turn to Treen with a great pub The Logan Rock Inn and good parking to walk across the fields to the famous rocking Logan Rock.
+A less difficult turn fro a car is just beside the Penberth, to Treen.
+There is a great pub, The Logan Rock Inn and good parking to walk across the fields to the famous rocking Logan Rock.
 Stand on the headland and look to the right for superb views further along the coast to Porthcurno and The Minack Theatre.

 A fabulous deep sandy beach sheltered on both side by low cliffs and the famous Minack Theatre of course.
 The first Transatlantic cable came ashore here and the Porthcurno Museum has an impressive presentation.